-If you need to lose weight to reach the healthy range, read more about eating a healthy diet and the benefits of exercise.
+If you need to lose weight to reach a healthy range, read more about eating a healthy diet and the benefits of exercise.

-3. Get an eye test at least every 2 years
+3. Get an eye test at least every two years

 Many common causes of sight loss, such as cataracts, can be easily diagnosed at a routine check-up and treated early, before your vision is affected.